Designing for Screen Reader Compatibility

 - Screen readers inform users when they have entered into a form.
 Users have the option to enter form navigation mode.

-- Recent versions of screen readers can switch languages on the fly if a page or part of a page is marked as a different language.
+- Screen readers with appropriate language settings can switch languages on the fly if a page or part of a page is marked as a different language.
 For example, if a Spanish phrase appears in an English page, the screen reader can switch to Spanish pronunciation if the phrase is marked as a Spanish phrase:

 <span lang="es">Viva la patria</span>.